Skin tension

 It can be pulled and stretched to a great extent without damaging it.

-You can observe mothers of various animal species carrying their young by the skin of the neck with no adverse effect.
+In nature, mothers of various animal species can be observed carrying their young by the skin of the neck, with no adverse effect.

 Lioness carrying her cub by the neck